janaSunrise/overflow-discord-bot/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/janasunrise/overflow-discord-bot/badge)](https://www.codefactor.io/repository/github/janasunrise/overflow-discord-bot)
 [![DeepSource](https://deepsource.io/gh/janaSunrise/overflow-discord-bot.svg/?label=active+issues&show_trend=true)](https://deepsource.io/gh/janaSunrise/overflow-discord-bot/?ref=repository-badge)

-A small bot designed to help you with coding and finding and solving issues faster by integrating stack overflow workflow into discord and more.
+A multipurpose bot to assist you with code, moderation and more, while integrating more features in it.

 ### Usage

-Go to any channel in discord of any server where this bot is invited, and invoke it using `=help`
+Go to any channel in a discord server where this bot is invited and invoke it using `=help`.

 ### Developement / Contributing